caleblimb/tax-form-filler/readme.md

 - Requirements
   - Windows 10/11
   - Excel 2021+
-- Right click on `StartDevelopment.ps1` and select `Run with PowerShell`.
-This will do the following:
+- Run `Start.bat`.
+This will run `LaunchEnvironment.ps1` in `PowerShell` which will in turn do the following:
   - Verify dependencies
     - Check for and install the latest version of node and npm
     - Check for and build the `node_modules` in `excel-add-in` and `frontend`